1711-Games/LGNC-Swift/Sources/LGNS/README.md

 let cryptor = try LGNP.Cryptor(key: [1,2,3,4,5,6,7,8,9,0,1,2,3,4,5,6])

 // A required control bitmask, which, in this particular case requires all messages to be signed with
-// SHA512 HMAC signature, additionally messages must be encrypted (key above in Cryptor, same key must be used in
+// SHA512 HMAC signature, additionally messages must be encrypted (key above in Cryptor, same key
-// all other services.
+// must be used in all other services.
 And finally, messages must always be in MsgPack format.
-BTW, it's actually recommended
-// in general, as it's more compact than JSON. let requiredBitmask = LGNP.Message.ControlBitmask([.encrypted, .signatureSHA512, .contentTypeMsgPack])
+// BTW, it's actually recommended in general, as it's more compact than JSON. let requiredBitmask = LGNP.Message.ControlBitmask([.encrypted, .signatureSHA512, .contentTypeMsgPack])

 // Instance of LGN Server with all previous credentials/options.
-Last argument is a resolver closure which must
+Last argument is a resolver closure
-// route the message to concrete action.
-It receives LGNP Message and context struct (see LGNCore documentation),
+// which must route the message to concrete action.
+It receives LGNP Message and context struct
-// and expects to return an EventLoopFuture with optional response LGNP Message as Value type. let server: AnyServer = LGNS.Server(
+// (see LGNCore doc), and expects to return a Future with optional response LGNP Message as Value type.
+// In this particular example we route the request with imaginary router, receiving optional action. let server: AnyServer = LGNS.Server(
     cryptor: cryptor,
     requiredBitmask: requiredBitmask,
     eventLoopGroup: eventLoopGroup
 ) { (message: LGNP.Message, context: LGNCore.Context) -> Future<LGNP.Message?> in
-    guard
-        let action: (LGNP.Message, LGNCore.Context) -> Future<LGNP.Message?> = MyCustomAppRouter.route(URI: message.URI)
+    guard let action: (LGNP.Message, LGNCore.Context) -> Future<LGNP.Message?>
+        = MyCustomAppRouter.route(URI: message.URI)
     else {
         return context.eventLoop.makeSucceededFuture(nil)
     }